-Whitebark pine is an iconic tree that defines many of America’s most treasured Western landscapes.
-The whitebark pine can be found across 80 million acres of public lands in the U.S. and Canada, including national parks and forests.
+Whitebark pine defines many of America’s most treasured Western landscapes.
+Their forests grow across seven U.S. states, including national parks and forests.
 Every year, people hike, camp, ski, fish and hunt among whitebark pine.

-Found in the high elevations of soaring mountains, whitebark pine can endure thin, rocky soil and extreme weather.
-They are the center of many high-elevation ecosystems, supplying nutritious seeds to Clark’s nutcrackers, grizzly bears and other animals.
+Found in the high elevations of soaring mountains, these marvelous trees can endure thin, rocky soil and extreme weather.
+They are the center of life for many high-elevation ecosystems, supplying nutritious seeds to species like Clark’s nutcrackers and grizzly bears and other animals.
 Whitebark pine forests are also vital to the health of our drinking water.

 This is a solvable crisis